BX-Coding/python-lsp-server-docker/readme.md

 python-lsp-server can be found here : https://github.com/python-lsp/python-lsp-server

+# Running LSP server container

+1. Build the container with docker build -t python-lsp-server .
+2. Start the container with docker run -p 8000:8000 python-lsp-server

+The websocket url should be running at ws://localhost:8000

 # Demo project

 In the demo-project subfolder, there is a simple react app that you can use to test the websocket URL of the container.